SaraSuriya/atomize-pro/README.md

 ## Installation

 ### 1. Clone this repo.
+Clone this repo by copying this into your terminal.

 ```git clone https://github.com/SaraSuriya/atomize-pro.git```

 ```cd atomize-pro```

 ### 2. Install dependencies in the client folder.
+Enter the client folder and install dependencies.

 ```cd client```

 ```npm i```

 ### 3. Install dependencies in the server.
+Exit the client folder and enter the server folder, then install dependencies.

 ```..```